Kittyhacker101-Software/KatOS/Core/README.md

 # Building
 To build all contents of this folder, type `./build.sh` in your terminal.
 This will rebuild all of the components from source code, and may take a while if you do not have a powerful PC.
+All source files must be downloaded for the build to be sucessful.

 # Updating
 To update a component's source code, put the new source tarball in the /sources folder, and then run `./build.sh`.